Error loading MacroEngine script (file: PageSpecificStyle.cshtml)

 The rapidly transforming business landscape means that there are currently many human resource management challenges which will continue to evolve for years to come.
-Tom Marsden, Director of Professional Services at Alexander Mann Solutions says that HR departments really need to be adding real business value to their organizations.
-"Although the restrictions of the recession aren't over yet, companies are recognizing that in 2010, they will need to take steps to retain their workforce.
+Tom Marsden, Director of Professional Services at Alexander Mann Solutions said that HR departments really need to be adding real business value to their organizations.
+"Although the restrictions of the recession aren't over yet, companies are recognizing that they will need to take steps to retain their workforce.
 This could be through an increased emphasis on training and engagement programs or by investing in areas that will optimize expenditure, such as integrated technology systems or improved candidate attraction schemes.
 The signs are that HR departments are preparing to maximize their resources and staff as organizations look to grow."

 Coach.
 Counselor.
 Employee advocate.
 Business strategist.
 As the business world changes, so does the role of HR professionals.
 Since human resources is a business-driven function, effectiveness depends on a thorough understanding of the strategic corporate direction, as well as the ability to influence key policies and decisions.
 In addition, human resource management challenges must be defined and solutions determined in order to succeed.